 Where can I find more information about financial assistance authorized under SDWA?

 - The Bioterrorism Act of 2002 amendments to SDWA provide grants to drinking water utilities for technical assistance and training on homeland security issues

 - Online access to financial assistance and instructions on how to apply, Catalog of Federal Domestic Assistance

 Where can I find the laws and regulations that apply to financial assistance under SDWA?

 - The statutory authority for financial assistance can be found in Sections 1433.
 1442, 1443 and 1452 of SDWA.

 - The grant regulations can be found in the Code of Federal Regulations, Title 40, Parts 30, 31 and 35.

 What competitive funding opportunities are available?

-EPA expects to competitively award up to $12.7 million to non-profit organizations to provide training and technical assistance to small public water systems, wastewater systems and private well owners located in urban and rural communities throughout the U.S. and its territories.
+EPA expects to competitively award up to $12.7 million to non-profit organizations to provide training and technical assistance to small public water systems, small wastewater systems and private well owners located in urban and rural communities throughout the U.S. and its territories.